php-fig/fig-standards/proposed/http-message.md

      *
      * @param string $name Case-insensitive header field name.
      * @return string[] An array of discrete string values for the given header.
+     *    If the header does not appear in the message, this method MUST
+     *    return an empty array.
      */
     public function getHeader($name);